LiamCPinchbeck/liamcpinchbeck.github.io/_posts/2025-04-28-normalising-flows.md

 $$ s_i = g_i \circ g_{i-1} \circ \dots \circ g_2 \circ g_1(y) =f_{i+1} \circ f_{i+2} \circ \dots \circ f_{N-1} \circ f_N(z), $$

 with $$s_N = z$$.
 So we can construct a series of transformations, that individually can be quite simple, but combined can allow us to express quite complicated behaviour.
-An example of this at work is shown in the GIF below, made by Eric Jang for [his own tutorial on normalizing flows](https://blog.evjang.com/2019/07/nf-jax.html) focusing on how to actually code this all up yourself in JAX.
+An example of this at work is shown in the GIF below, made by Eric Jang for [his own tutorial on normalising flows](https://blog.evjang.com/2019/07/nf-jax.html) focusing on how to actually code this all up yourself in JAX.

 <div style="text-align: center;">
 <img